Chapter 18b: More Fun with X-rays

 Optical Illusion Analysis

-I looked through the old General Electric guidebook on x-rays I’d found to see if it described the use of A-P views to inspect the occipital bone.
+I even looked through the old General Electric guidebook on x-rays I’d found to see if it described the use of A-P views to inspect the occipital bone.
 I found that yes indeed there was such a projection, but it entailed the patient tucking his chin while x-ray beams were sent through his skull at a 35 degree angle from above.
-The portable machine used on Kennedy was not capable of such a maneuver.
-Neither was Kennedy.
+This was, of course, the Towne View.

-The report of the HSCA Forensic Pathology Panel agreed with their consultants on this point: “there is a sharp disruption of the normal smooth contour of the skull…with fracture lines radiating superiorly and inferiorly….at this point there is an irregular, radiopaque, sharply outlined bullet fragment…The location of the missile fragment and transverse fractures of the occipital region of the skull is also apparent in the anterior-posterior x-ray view of the skull…The defect in the skull and the inward beveling thereof provide definite evidence of an entrance wound of the head at a point corresponding to that noted by the panel in the upper back of the scalp.”
+Now, here's no surprise...
+On this point, the report of the HSCA Forensic Pathology Panel agreed with their consultants.
+It proclaimed: “there is a sharp disruption of the normal smooth contour of the skull…with fracture lines radiating superiorly and inferiorly…at this point there is an irregular, radiopaque, sharply outlined bullet fragment…The location of the missile fragment and transverse fractures of the occipital region of the skull is also apparent in the anterior-posterior x-ray view of the skull…The defect in the skull and the inward beveling thereof provide definite evidence of an entrance wound of the head at a point corresponding to that noted by the panel in the upper back of the scalp.”

 I decided to match up the back of he head with the A-P view as best I could.
 Since I’d already matched up the forehead fragment (on the Believing is Seeing slide) and since Joe Durnavich had convinced me the forehead in the A-P x-ray was 20% larger than the back of Kennedy’s head, due to magnification, I increased the comparative size of the A-P x-ray in that comparison by 1.2 in order to match up the occipital regions on the two x-rays.
 I then compared this larger skull to the lateral x-ray and I found what I was afraid I’d find.
 The transverse fracture in the A-P x-ray is not low enough on Kennedy’s skull to be the transverse fracture in the occipital bone on the lateral x-ray.
 Even worse, when I projected the relevant angles onto Kennedy’s pre-mortem lateral x-ray, I saw that the dense petrous bone by Kennedy’s ear would be likely to obscure most of his occipital bone in the A-P projection.
 I concluded that the fractures apparent on the A-P view were almost certainly not in the occipital bone.
 This would explain why the fractures along the back of Kennedy’s head in the A-P view were either invisible or in the wrong place on the lateral view.